skhetarpal/text-to-image-search/README.md

 This project draws inspiration and some design features from the keras project "Natural language image search with a Dual Encoder", located at https://keras.io/examples/vision/nl_image_search/.

 ## Project Structure
-- `data/`: Contains raw and processed data.
+- `data/`: Will contain raw and processed data.
 - `notebooks/`: Jupyter notebooks for exploration, model development, and visualization.
 - `src/`: Core scripts for preprocessing, training, and evaluating.
 - `models/`: Directory for saving trained models.